nuuuwan/news_lk3_data/README.md

 Meanwhile, the Colombo-Katunayake expressway will remain closed for a period of one hour from 2 p.m. to 3 p.m. and again after 8.30 p.m.

-In addition, several roads in Colombo, including the Orugodawatta, Dematagoda, Borella, D.S.
-Senanayake Mawatha, Horton Place, Green Path, Ananda Coomaraswamy Mawatha, Liberty Junction, St. Anthony’s Road, Galle Road, Galle Face, and Lotus Road too will be off for vehicular movement tomorrow from 2 p.m. to 3 p.m.
+In addition, vehicular movement in and around Colombo -- Orugodawatta, Dematagoda, Borella, D.S.
+Senanayake Mawatha, Horton Place, Green Path, Ananda Coomaraswamy Mawatha, Liberty Junction, St. Anthony’s Road, Galle Road, Galle Face, and Lotus Road -- too will be restricted from 2 p.m. to 3 p.m.

 ...